 |Will Super Bowl LV Go into Overtime?||Yes +40||No -110|

-The Super Bowl the biggest football game of the year, and the halftime show is one of the biggest musical events of the year.
-With that in mind, sportsbooks love offering prop bets on the halftime show.
+The Super Bowl is the biggest football game of the year, and the halftime show is one of the biggest musical events of the year.
+With that in mind, sportsbooks love offering Super Bowl props on the halftime show.

 Here are a few prop bets that you might see offered: